Ph0enixKM/CargoDB/README.md

 ## CargoDB
 Provides quick Local Storage API which can be used to store big data in Electron app.
 Browser built-it local storage prevents from storing more than 10MB on client side.
-This is why CargoDB has come to live!
+This is why CargoDB has come to life!

 ### API
 First of all you must create the storage.